afids/autoafids/README.md

 - Extension to incorporate new modalities (i.e., CT scans)

 ## Questions, Issues, Suggestions, and Other Feedback
 Please reach out if you have any questions, suggestions, or other feedback related to this software—either through email (dbansal7@uwo.ca) or the discussions page.
 Larger issues or feature requests can be posted and tracked via the issues page.
-Finally, you can also reach out to Alaa Taha, the Science Lead for autoafids_prep.
+Finally, you can also reach out to Alaa Taha, the Science Lead.